Hip dysplasia in Dogs: Causes, Symptoms & Treatment

 How do I know if my dog has Hip Dysplasia?

-As the OFA states, a group of drugs known as “disease-modifying osteoarthritis agents" (DMOA) may help enhance the synthesis of glycosaminoglycan and hyaluronate, two substances present in all normal joints.
-These two molecules are dramatically decreased in the hip joints of dogs with Hip Dysplasia.
+The OFA offers a glimmer of hope in the form of "disease-modifying osteoarthritis agents" (DMOA), substances that can bolster the production of glycosaminoglycan and hyaluronate, two precious molecules scarce in the afflicted hip joints of dogs with Hip Dysplasia.